Social Work student presenting

 SWK 4240 PRACTICE METHODS II (3)

-This course provides an overview of theories, concepts, and practice skills, including evaluation, relating to work with groups, organizations, and community based program planning.
+This course provides an overview of theories, concepts, and practice skills, including evaluation, relating to work with groups, organizations, and community-based program planning.
 Entry-level generalist social work practitioners work not only with individuals and families, but also with groups, organizations and communities.
 It is important to develop a wide range of skills and strategies for interventions with diverse and oppressed populations including women, minorities of color, gays, and lesbians, the poor, military and rural populations.
 This course has a community engagement component.
 Students who do not receive a grade of C or better may repeat this course one time only.
 Refer to the Methodist University Social Work Program Field Practicum Handbook for exceptions and requirements of students enrolled in Field Practicum.
 SWK 4200 and 4240 are taken during the same semester.

 Prerequisites: SWK 2310, 2400, 3000, 3150, 3320, 3500, and 3700 or permission of the department chair and admission to the Social Work Program